 The Dodge Poetry Program was begun in 1986 as an initiative funded by the Arts and Education Programs of the Geraldine R. Dodge Foundation.
 A series of poetry in-service days for New Jersey teachers evolved into the idea for a Poetry Festival.
 Advisory committees of teachers and poets (including Galway Kinnell, Stanley Kunitz, and Kenneth Koch) met with then Foundation Executive Director Scott McVay and the Poetry Program’s Founding Director James Haba to plan the 1986 Festival.
 These plans immediately expanded to include poet visits to New Jersey high schools.

-Since then, there have been fourteen biennial Dodge Poetry Festivals, which now routinely attract audiences of 14,000 to 17,000.
+Since then, there have been fifteen biennial Dodge Poetry Festivals, which now routinely attract audiences of 14,000 to 17,000.
 The Festival is the largest poetry event in North America.

-In its 26-year history, the Dodge Poetry Festival has involved over 500 Festival Poets, including Nobel Laureates, individual state and U.S. Poets Laureate, Pulitzer Prize winners, and an array of poets from diverse cultures and subcultures here and abroad.
+In its history, the Dodge Poetry Festival has involved over 500 Festival Poets, including Nobel Laureates, individual state and U.S. Poets Laureate, Pulitzer Prize winners, and an array of poets from diverse cultures and subcultures here and abroad.

 The Festival provided the substance for 25 hours of national PBS television programming seen by more than 50 million people, including more than 20 hours with Bill Moyers and two Emmy-winning programs.
 Series include The Power of the Word (1989), The Language of Life (1995), Poetry Heaven (1998), Fooling With Words (1999), and Sounds of Poetry (1999).